-Map Unit # Species Age Acres Trees/Acre

 16 Douglas fir 40/68 27 150

 % Stocking Site Index Volume MBF Per Acre Relative Density (RD) Average Diameter Douglas fir

 80 110 18 19 16

 This is an understocked unit on a steep that borders Coulter Creek to the east and the BPA easement on the west.
-Even though some portions of the unit would benefit from restoration thinning the extension amount of riparian buffers limits access.
+Even though some portions of the unit would benefit from restoration thinning the extension number of riparian buffers limits access.
 The western portion of the unit provides below average wildlife habitat.